envima/climodr/docs/index.md

-# Deliverables

-The course grading will be based on on your final SDM project.

 # Preparation and prerequisites

-Knowledge of R and of handling spatial data is beneficial.
-Initial experience with species distribution modeling is helpful, for example from our basic [species distribution modeling course](https://geomoer.github.io/moer-bsc-project-seminar-SDM/).
+A basic understanding of R and of handling spatial data is beneficial.
+Initial experience with climate modeling is helpful.
-All software needed for this course is free and open source.
+All software needed to run climodr is free and open source.

-If you have no experience with R we highly recommend the base R course, which can be found [here](https://geomoer.github.io/moer-base-r/){:target="_blank"}.
+If you have absolutely no experience with R we highly recommend our base R course, which can be found [here](https://geomoer.github.io/moer-base-r/){:target="_blank"}.
 {: .notice--success}